-- We're working to protect everyone on campus from COVID-19 during the pandemic. - o We have guidelines and procedures in place to prevent the spread of illness on our campus. - We're following all current rules and regulations that the State of New York and CUNY Central Office have in place. - o We're keeping an eye on current standards and safety, and will update what we're doing if the CDC, New York State Department of Health, or CUNY Central Office make changes. - o We'll continue to support distance learning and remote work to help us keep the number of people on campus down at a safe level. - We need your help to protect our community and prevent the spread of COVID-19. - Our campus guidelines during COVID-19 are for everyone; each of us must do what we can to help protect all of us. - We need everyone in our community to come together and support each other, even if we stay physically apart.
+- We're working to protect everyone on campus from COVID-19 during the pandemic. - We have guidelines and procedures in place to prevent the spread of illness on our campus. - We're following all current rules and regulations that the State of New York and CUNY Central Office have in place. - o Updated 09/21: We're keeping an eye on current standards and safety, and will update what we're doing if the CDC, New York State Department of Health, or CUNY Central Office makes changes. - o Updated 09/21: We'll continue to support distance learning and remote work as needed to help us keep the number of people on campus at a safe level. - We need your help to protect our community and prevent the spread of COVID-19. - Our campus guidelines during COVID-19 are for everyone; each of us must do what we can to help protect all of us. - We need everyone in our community to come together and support each other, even if we stay physically apart.

-Communications by Focus Area
+Communications by Focus Area (Updated 09/21)